System Architecture

 Structured Outputs

-Produces structured conformity artifacts.
+Produces structured evaluation artifacts.

 Replay Equivalence